 J. A. Konrath

 Traditional publishing and self-publishing are at war.
-The history of this subject goes a long way back — not quite to the origins of language perhaps, but we are talking about the time a little after the Gutenberg Press and the beginnings of efficient book production before commercial publishers were conceived in any form that resembles today’s publishing landscape.
+The history of this subject goes a long way back — not quite to the origins of language perhaps, but we are talking about the time a little after the Gutenberg Press and the beginnings of efficient book production before commercial publishers were conceived in any form resembling today’s publishing landscape.
 It was a time of discovery.
-Books were written, then printed and bought and sold via publishers who were small and not yet monopolies.
+Books were written, then printed and bought and sold via publishers who were small and not yet monopolies - a bit like independent publishers.
 Who ever self-published before Amazon existed, though?
 Well, we have Jane Austen’s Sense and Sensibility which our beloved author paid Thomas Egerton to output.
 Then there was William Blake; taking control of the entire creative process for some of his most famous works including Songs of Innocence.
 Dickens paid to have A Christmas Carol printed by his publisher.
 While Walt Whitman both paid for Leaves of Grass to be printed and got hands-on with the typesetting.
 When a book needs to get made, it invariably does, one way or another, or as Wally Lamb said:

 “If the book is true, it will find an audience that is meant to read it.”